Levius (manga): Manga

 Levius is written and illustrated by Haruhisa Nakata.
-Different from most manga series in Japanese which are drawn and written in tategaki (vertically, lines are right to left), the story line of Levius is written in yokogaki (horizontally, left to right).
-The drawing style is Bande dessinée.
-It was serialized in Shogakukan's Monthly Ikki from December 25, 2012, to September 25, 2014, until the magazine ceased its publication.
+Unlike most manga series, which are read from right to left, Levius is read from left to right.
+The manga was serialized in Shogakukan's Monthly Ikki from December 25, 2012, to September 25, 2014, until the magazine ceased its publication.
 The last issue announced that the series would continue serialization, but details were not given then.
 Shogakukan collected its chapters in three tankōbon volumes, released from January 30 to December 26, 2014.
 Shueisha republished the series in two volumes under the Young Jump Comics imprint on April 19 and May 17, 2019.

 A sequel, titled Levius/est, was serialized in Shueisha's Ultra Jump from April 18, 2015, to June 18, 2021.
 Shueisha collected its chapters in ten tankōbon volumes, released from December 18, 2015, to August 18, 2021.

 In North America, Viz Media announced the English language release of the manga in February 2019.
 Levius was released in a single omnibus volume on September 17, 2019.
 Viz Media began publishing Levius/est on November 19, 2019.